Logiqx/gps-wizard/docs/ideas/gybes/README.md

 ### Metrics

-Once the mid-point of a gybe has been established it will be straightforward to calculate a variety of useful metrics.
+Once the mid-point of a gybe has been established it is easy to calculate a variety of useful metrics.

 #### Simple Metrics